 The proposed project would not involve the substantial removal of soil from the site.
 The only soil removed during construction would be minor amounts from the above ground tree wells and some soil from excavations associated with construction of canopy footings within the existing footprints fo the BART stations.
-Virtually all of the subsurface work would take place within the existing footprints fo the BART stations for the BART stations and would not disturb soils at the project site or within the streets.
+Virtually all of the subsurface work would take place within the existing existing footprints fo the BART stations and would not disturb soils at the project site or within the streets.
 Therefore, no impact from substantial soil erosion would occur.